akihikodaki/dts/test_plans/ipv4_reassembly_test_plan.rst

   ./examples/ip_reassembly/build/ip_reassembly -c 0x2 -n 4 -- \
       -P -p 0x2 --config "(1,0,1)" --maxflows=4096 --flowttl=10s

-Modifies the sample app source code to enable up to 7 fragments per packet.
+Modifies the sample app source code to enable up to 7 fragments per packet, and it need set the "CONFIG_RTE_LIBRTE_IP_FRAG_MAX_FRAG=7" in ./config/common_base and re-build DPDK.

 Sends 4K packets split in 7 fragments each with a ``maxflows`` of 4K.

 It expects: